 In his 2009 FOIA Guidelines, the Attorney General strongly encouraged agencies to make discretionary releases of information even when the information might be technically exempt from disclosure under the FOIA.
 OIP encourages agencies to make such discretionary releases whenever there is no foreseeable harm from release.

-- Did your agency make any discretionary releases of otherwise exempt information?
+- During the reporting period did your agency make any discretionary releases of otherwise exempt information?

 - What exemptions would have covered the information that was released as a matter of discretion?